General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Shock Waves with TOV Exteriors

-Thus for an expanding Friedmann-static shock wave to be unstable in the Lax sense, the solution trajectory must either intersect the Rankine-Hugoniot curve before the $G = \sqrt{\bar{\sigma}}$ plane or after passing through the sonic surface.
-Since conditions $(\ref{4.8})$ and $(\ref{4.9})$ are always satisfied for $\sigma = \bar{\sigma}$, then the expanding Friedmann-static shock waves for which $\sigma = \bar{\sigma}$ are always stable in the Lax sense, as the following theorem summarises. \begin{theorem} Let $(A,G,v)$ denote a spherically symmetric self-similar solution to the perfect fluid Einstein field equations with equation of state $p = \sigma \rho$.
-If there exists a $\xi_0 > 0$ such that $(A,G,v)$ can be matched to TOV$(\bar{\sigma})$ to form a shock-wave solution with a subluminal shock speed, then the Lax characteristic conditions are satisfied if: \begin{enumerate} \item $\sigma = \bar{\sigma}$ or \item $\sigma < \bar{\sigma}$ and $G(\xi_0) > \sqrt{\bar{\sigma}}$ or \item $\sigma > \bar{\sigma}$ and $\{\cdot\}_D(\xi_0) < 0$. \end{enumerate} \end{theorem} \begin{proof} This is an immediate consequence of Lemma \ref{L4} and the discussion proceeding Definition \ref{D10}. \end{proof}
+Thus for an expanding shock wave to not satisfy the Lax characteristic conditions, the solution trajectory must either intersect the Rankine--Hugoniot curve before the $G=\sqrt{\bar{\sigma}}$ plane or after passing through the sonic surface.
+Since conditions $(\ref{4.8})$ and $(\ref{4.9})$ are automatically satisfied for $\sigma=\bar{\sigma}$, then the expanding shock waves for which $\sigma=\bar{\sigma}$ automatically satisfy the Lax characteristic conditions, as the following theorem summarises. \begin{theorem} Let $(A,G,v)$ denote a similarity solution to the Einstein--Euler equations with equation of state $p=\sigma\rho$.
+If there exists a $\xi_0>0$ such that $(A,G,v)$ can be matched to TOV$(\bar{\sigma})$ to form a shock-wave solution with a subluminal shock speed, then the Lax characteristic conditions are satisfied if: \begin{enumerate} \item $\sigma=\bar{\sigma}$ or \item $\sigma<\bar{\sigma}$ and $G(\xi_0)>\sqrt{\bar{\sigma}}$ or \item $\sigma>\bar{\sigma}$ and $\{\cdot\}_D(\xi_0)<0$. \end{enumerate} \end{theorem} \begin{proof} This is an immediate consequence of Lemma \ref{L4} and the discussion proceeding Definition \ref{D11}. \end{proof}